zyablitskiy/mfbvar/README.md

 Overview
 --------

-The `mfbvar` package implements Bayesian mixed-frequency VAR models.
+The original `mfbvar` package implements Bayesian mixed-frequency VAR models.
+This fork fixes some bugs and implements some improvements.

 Installation
 ------------